Former Obama Adviser Brews A Different Tea Party

 Referring to the first Tea Party gatherings in summer 2009, Jones says, "We had twice as many house meetings to start our movement as they did.
 They had 800, we had 1,600."

-The "American Dream Movement" has three major policy planks.
-The group proposes raising taxes on the wealthy to Clinton-era levels, responsibly drawing down of the wars in Iraq and Afghanistan, and investing in public infrastructure to combat unemployment.
+The "American Dream Movement" has three major policy planks: Raise taxes on the wealthy to Clinton-era levels; responsibly draw down the wars in Iraq and Afghanistan; and investi in public infrastructure to combat unemployment.

-Jones says that you can finance these infrastructure projects in smart and efficient ways.
-But, Jones adds, "We're not even focused on the smart ways to get Americans working because we're chasing the Tea Party down the street."
+Jones says infrastructure projects can be financed in smart and efficient ways.
+But he's aware of a challenge: "We're not even focused on the smart ways to get Americans working because we're chasing the Tea Party down the street."